stuartelimu/vaccination-centres/CONTRIBUTING.md

 brew install gdal
 ```

-Create a virtual environment using the following command:
+Next in the project directory, create a virtual environment using the following command:

 ```
 python3 -m venv env